abuseofnotation/category-theory-illustrated/01_set/text.md

 Bear With Me for a Set
 ===

-We will begin with sets and the gradually we will reveal why.
+We will begin our inquiry by looking at the basic theory of sets.
+You will understand why shortly.
+For now it is suffice to say that sets are an example of a category.
+Don't think about it yet.

 Preface: What is an Abstract Theory
 ===